Hindia/SortTree/README.md

 - the default opteration is in ascending order

 Limitation:
--The sort method is recursive so the stack  has a limited depth
+- The sort method is recursive so the stack  has a limited depth